 Today, the sisters farm three total hectares in the zone, including a hectare and a half they cleared and replanted beginning in 2015, and their rigorous, biodynamically informed viticultural practices and extreme non-interventionism in the cellar place them squarely in the region’s vanguard.
 Indigenous yeast are used in fermentation and little to no sulphur is applied during the elevage and at bottling.
 In fact, several experimental cuvees are bottled entirely without the application of sulphur.

 The Boca DOC, one of the smallest appellations in the Alto Piemonte, encompasses only twelve hectares spread over five villages (Boca, Maggiora, Cavallino, Prato Sesia, Grignasco) and split among eleven different vineyard owners.
 While Nebbiolo is the principal grape, Vespolina and Uva Rara are integral parts of the DOC as well.
 The soils are composed of limestone, clay and sand, similar in profile to Gattinara, which is a short 10km drive to the southwest.
-However, Boca has a distinctly different structure from its neighbor, Gattinara.
-It is more elegant and less masculine.
-The Boca DOC requires that the wines must be aged three years prior to release.
-The Conti wines have proven themselves to be particularly age-worthy.
+However, the Boca DOC has a distinctly different structure from its neighbor, Gattinara.
+It is more elegant and less masculine, and requires that the wines must be aged three years prior to release.

 Castello Conti Facebook